mbraak/django-docopt-command/README.md

 		pass
 ```

-Django-docopt-command is tested with Django 1.4-1.8 and Python 2.6, 2.7, 3.3 and 3.4 and is hosted on [github](https://github.com/mbraak/django-docopt-command).
+Django-docopt-command is tested with Django 1.7-1.8 and Python 2.7, 3.3-3.5 and is hosted on [github](https://github.com/mbraak/django-docopt-command).

 ### Example